top of page

 Take the state exam from home

-4 Steps to Become a Community Association Manager (CAM) in Florida
+Steps to Becoming a Licensed CAM in Florida

 STEP 1

-All CAM candidates are required to complete 16 hours of online or classroom education within 12 months prior to the date of the State examination.
+All candidates are required to complete 16 hours of online or classroom approved pre-licensing education.

 STEP 2